dekoza/mtgpl/M14_Rulebook.rst

 5. Ending Phase

-    A. end step
+   A. End step

       Abilities that trigger "at the beginning of your end step" go on the stack.
 Players can then cast instants and activate abilities.

    B. Cleanup step

       If you have more than seven cards in your hand, choose and discard cards until you have only seven.
 Next, all damage on creatures is removed and all "until end of turn" and "this turn" effects end.
 No one can cast instants or activate abilities unless an ability triggers during this step.

 The Next Turn
 -------------